icure/cardinal-prescription/README.md

    - reason end of commercialisation, impact end of commercialisation,
    - additional information concerning alternative medicinal products or treatments.
 - [x] _NEW_ Start of commercialisation in the future = symbol indicating the future start date of commercialisation of the concerned pack size of the medicinal product.
 - [ ] _NEW_ Doping status: The applicable WADA code(s) (e.g. A, AO, B, … ) should be clearly visible.
 Note that none, one or multiple WADA codes can be applicable.
-The WADA code(s) are linked t- a VMP and can thus be assigned t- any AMPP (package) or generalized t- any VMP-group (i.e. VOS/DCI group).
-When hovering over a WADA code, the corresponding short description (field “name”) should be shown t- the user (e.g. “Anabolica, te allen tijde verboden” in Dutch and “Anabolisants, interdits en toutes circonstances” in French).
+The WADA code(s) are linked to a VMP and can thus be assigned to any AMPP (package) or generalized to any VMP-group (i.e. VOS/DCI group).
+When hovering over a WADA code, the corresponding short description (field “name”) should be shown to the user (e.g. “Anabolica, te allen tijde verboden” in Dutch and “Anabolisants, interdits en toutes circonstances” in French).
 - [x] _NEW_ VMP-group: The full name of the VMP-group (the field “name”) should be visible or easily accessible.
 This name should never be changed nor truncated, and its letter case should be preserved.
-    When applicable, the NOVOS status with reason (use the field “N- generic prescription reason”) and the NOSWITCH status with reason (use the field “N- switch reason”) should be visible next t- the name (statuses) and easily retrievable by e.g. hovering over the status (reasons).
-Moreover, it should be easy for the user t- retrieve the complete list of all branded products (i.e. AMP(P)s) belonging t- this VMP-group.
+    When applicable, the NOVOS status with reason (use the field “N- generic prescription reason”) and the NOSWITCH status with reason (use the field “N- switch reason”) should be visible next to the name (statuses) and easily retrievable by e.g. hovering over the status (reasons).
+Moreover, it should be easy for the user to retrieve the complete list of all branded products (i.e. AMP(P)s) belonging to this VMP-group.
-    - Clicking through from specialty t- a list of products from the same VMP group can be an alternative t- showing all products in VMP group
+    - Clicking through from specialty to a list of products from the same VMP group can be an alternative to showing all products in VMP group
 - [x] _NEW_ VMP: The official full name of the VMP (field “name”) should be visible or easily accessible.
 This name should never be changed nor truncated, and its letter case should be preserved.
-    Moreover, it should be easy for the user t- retrieve the complete list of all branded products (i.e. AMP(P)s) belonging t- this VMP.
+    Moreover, it should be easy for the user to retrieve the complete list of all branded products (i.e. AMP(P)s) belonging to this VMP.
-- [x] A link t- the online BCFI/CBIP Repertorium should be visible and clickable.
-For upto-date information on how t- link t- the online Repertorium, please consult https://www.bcfi.be/nl/download#link (NL) or https://www.bcfi.be/fr/download#link (FR).
+- [x] A link to the online BCFI/CBIP Repertorium should be visible and clickable.
+For upto-date information on how to link to the online Repertorium, please consult https://www.bcfi.be/nl/download#link (NL) or https://www.bcfi.be/fr/download#link (FR).
-- [x] _NEW_ Conditions of delivery/Conditions of prescription = the description related t- conditions of delivery and/or prescription available in the field Delivery Modus Specification in SAMv2 needs t- be added t- the application.
+- [x] _NEW_ Conditions of delivery/Conditions of prescription = the description related to conditions of delivery and/or prescription available in the field Delivery Modus Specification in SAMv2 needs to be added to the application.
 This information is available in French, Dutch, German and English.
-- [x] _NEW_ Information related t- risk minimization activities = content of the field RMA key messages (if applicable) ● This field contains information that requires the doctor’s attention at the time of prescription.
+- [x] _NEW_ Information related to risk minimization activities = content of the field RMA key messages (if applicable) ● This field contains information that requires the doctor’s attention at the time of prescription.
     ● The full content of this field should therefore be displayed in a clear manner and at all times.
-    ● In case this field is empty, nothing needs t- be done.
+    ● In case this field is empty, nothing needs to be done.
     EXAMPLE: see document with examples, published on SAMPortal as of 31/7/2024.
 - [ ] _NEW_ Reimbursed = symbol indicating if the concerned pack size of the medicinal product is reimbursed or not.
-- [ ] _NEW_ When the medicine is reimbursed, the following data has t- be shown:
+- [ ] _NEW_ When the medicine is reimbursed, the following data has to be shown:
     - Chapter
       - Chapter I = medicines reimbursed without restrictions
       - Chapter II = medicines reimbursed under certain conditions (check ‘a posteriori’)
       - Chapter III = perfusions (solutions and liquids) reimbursed without restrictions
       - Chapter IV = medicines reimbursed with restrictions, after a prior authorization (check ‘a priori’) – link with CIVARS
       - Chapter IV-bis = essential medicines that are not registered in Belgium, reimbursed after import with restrictions
-      - Chapter VIII = medicines reimbursed after execution of an associated predictive test and linked t- CIVARS (and PITTER register)
+      - Chapter VIII = medicines reimbursed after execution of an associated predictive test and linked to CIVARS (and PITTER register)
     - Reimbursement Category
       - A = life saving medicines
       - B = therapeutically important medicines